zigzatuzoo/Rec-Room-API-Tool-Box/README.md

 # Rec-Room-API-Tool-Box
 #### A place for any basic tools

-> If you would like to add to the tool box, just message me.
-The RecNet Api discord server is here discord.io/recnetapi.
+> If you would like to add to the tool box, just send a pull request with your new tool and ill review it.
+If you would like to message me with a question, you can contact me via The RecNet Api discord server at discord.io/recnetapi.
 Thank you!

 ### Tools in Tool Box: